Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying long list in order
+creating a directory in the tmp